2023: Nigeria needs pundits in economy — Expert

 He stated this at the civil society roundtable engagement with the theme: “X-raying the National Lottery Trust Fund Mandate; vis-a-vis it’s Achievements, Challenges and Prospects for Nigeria Economic and Social Development,” organised by the New Era for Sustainable Leadership and Accountability initiative, in Abuja.

 He said, “The call for sound leadership that can take the nation from this point is very sacrosanct at this moment.
 You can see a lot of leadership failure.
-A lack of direction in terms of government policies are the things that affect leadership.
+A lack of direction in terms of government policies, those are the things that affect leadership.

 On his part, Executive Director of the National Lottery Trust Fund, Bello Maigari, said, the Lottery Trust Fund remains an integral fragment in Nigeria’s quest for economic development.